moepo3/HOF-projector/README.md

 ## Motivation

 This project was built to explore how player evaluation can move beyond static statistics and toward modeling career trajectories.
+Hall of Fame debates are often shaped by narrative and subjective interpretation, and this project is an attempt to introduce a more structured, data-driven framework for evaluating player careers.

 It is intended as a step toward more complete player projection systems used in professional sports analytics.